pirl-unc/mhcgnomes/README.md

 * "MICB\*002:01"
 * "HLA-A00201"
 * "A:002:01"
+* "A\*00201"

-These are not currently treated as equivalent to allele strings with two digits in their first field, but that feature is planned.
+These are not always currently treated as equivalent to allele strings with two digits in their first field, but that feature is in the works.

 We might also encounter "6 digit" and "8 digit" MHC alleles, which specify synonymous differences in the coding sequence and UTR/intronic regions respectively.